-- 1. Do all the items on the board with the class to make sure they understand the concept.
+- 1. Do all the items on the board with the class to make sure that apostrophes are correctly positioned.

-- 2. Then get the children to copy the sentences into their notebooks with the correct spellings.
+- 2. Then get the children to copy the phrases into their notebooks with the correct punctuation.

-- B. 1.
-Mine
+- B. 1. the women's geese

-- 2. Hers
+- 2. the child's trousers

-- 3. Yours
+- 3. a young person's bike

-- 4. Ours
+- 4. the children's mice

+- 5. the sheep's feet

+- 6. the woman's glasses

+- 7. the monkeys' tails

+- 8. the men's team

+- 9. the cooks' spoons

-Unit 12 Life-saving
+Unit 11) Life-saving

 - study and practise a dialogue

 - revise verbs with two objects

-- · develop their listening and reading skills
+- develop their listening and reading skills

-- 1. Follow the normal procedure for a dialogue (see suggestions for Unit 3, Lesson 1, Ex.
+- 1. Follow the normal procedure for a dialogue (see suggestions for Unit 2, Lesson 1, Ex.
 A). - 2.
 Teach the meanings of kidney and operation, using translation if necessary. - 3.
-To present more information about the importance of kidneys, you can turn to page 73 and read to the class the first three bullet points up to ... at least one kidney.

-While-reading: Ariba has got a problem with her kidneys.
+To present more information about the importance of kidneys, you can turn to page 71 and read to the class the first three bullet points up to ... at least one kidney. - A. Ariba has got a problem with her kidneys.
 She is going to have an operation.
 Her sister Zainab is going to give her one of her kidneys.